jacksund/simmate/src/simmate/configuration/blender/README.md

 # Blender setup

 I spent a significant amount of trying to get blender working as a python module, but I don't know enough about make files to package this for general use.
 For now, it's actually easier to just install Blender manually and have Simmate call it from the command line.
-It sucks for the user who will just want to vizualize structures and never use Blender directly, but that's just how it is right now...
+It's extra work for the user who will just want to vizualize structures and never use Blender directly, but that's just how it is right now...
 In the future, I may want to just pay a Blender dev to begin supporting blender as bpy module -- even if its a minimal build specifically for Simmate.

 # Past notes on making bpy from source